-Previous Work: The MPO planning staff collected accident data from the Critical Analysis and Reporting Environment (CARE) system for FY-2022 and traffic counts as needed.
+Previous Work: The MPO planning staff collected accident data from the Critical Analysis and Reporting Environment (CARE) system for FY-2023 and traffic counts as needed.
 All accident and traffic count data were input into a GIS database and used as a part of all planning and programming processes as needed.

-Proposed Work: The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the IIJA or Bipartisan Infrastructure Law, concerning safety in the metropolitan planning area.
+Proposed Work: MPO Staff will prepare a MPO Area Safety Action Plan in order to compete for IIJA safety funds for implementation of safety action plan projects for \$150,000.
+The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the IIJA or Bipartisan Infrastructure Law, concerning safety in the metropolitan planning area.
 The MPO staff will also evaluate traffic movements, freight movements, and bicycle and pedestrian movements to enhance safety in the MPO planning area.

-Products: Updates to the Congestion Management System Plan and Long Range Transportation Plan as needed.
+Products: A newly prepared MPO Safety Action Plan.
+Updates to the Congestion Management System Plan and Long Range Transportation Plan as needed.
 Consideration of freight safety, highway safety, transit safety, bicycle and pedestrian safety, and security in the transportation planning process will also be a product to be achieved.